On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Methods

 The Ba21 prescription, on the other hand, is a population-level formula and does not require spin-orbit synchronization \citep{Bavera_2020b}.
 Therefore, while applying the Ba21 prescription using Eqn.~\ref{eq:abh_ba21}, we do not perform any spin-up check and simply use the value of $\porb$ at the second BH formation.
 That way, we track the entire WR-BH phase, when using the Ba21 option.
 (We do add a spin-up check option for the Ba21 prescription too, likewise that for Be20, but this option for Ba21 is never used for the results presented in this paper; see the linked $\bse$ code for the details.)

 We also evaluate $\abh$ as has originally been done in Be20.
 For this, we simply use $\porb$ at the formation of the WR-BH binary and apply Eqn.~\ref{eq:abh_be20}, during the post-processings (see below).
-The evolution of the WR-BH was not considered in Be20, when evaluating $\abh$.

 No innermost stable circular orbit (hereafter ISCO) physics \citep{Mondal_2020} has yet been implemented in $\bse$, which regulates the wind or Roche lobe overflow (hereafter RLO) accretion onto the first-born BH.
 However, it has been shown that the overall mass and spin gain of the first-born BH due to accretion is generally negligible to small, especially when the accretion rate onto the BH is constrained by the Eddington limit (Be20).
 Therefore, in this work, we neglect the first-born BH's evolution and assume natal mass and spin values for both BHs.